-The Kilimanjaro Porters Assistance Project (KPAP) was founded with the aim of improving the working conditions for porters on Mount Kilimanjaro.
+The Tanzania Porters Association (TPA) was founded with the aim of improving the working conditions for porters on Mount Kilimanjaro.

 The organization has set out ground rules that cover everything from minimum wage, to maximum carrying capacity, to the recommended number of porters per trip, and per guest.

 At Climbing Kilimanjaro, we place an emphasis on ethical porter treatment.
-Based on KPAP guidelines, we staff every trip with enough porters – usually three or four per hiker – so that no porters are overloaded.
+Based on Tanzania Porters Association (TPA) and Kilimanjaro Guides Association (KGA) guidelines, we staff every trip with enough porters – usually three or four per hiker – so that no porters are overloaded.

 We also ensure proper food, sleeping conditions, and trekking gear for our crew, and carry out daily health checks on all our workers during the trek in just the same way we do for our clients.

 We are committed to ensuring that each member of our team gets adequate rest, and “downtime” during the course of the trek, and we use the same evacuation protocol in the case of illness or injury.

 To avoid feeding into porter abuse on Mount Kilimanjaro, the first thing you can do is to make sure you book your trip with a responsible tour operator who treats their porters properly.
 Tempting as it may be, it’s never ethical to book a dirt-cheap trip.